kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Lin-Manuel Miranda (Usnavi), Mandy Gonzalez (Nina), Christopher Jackson (Benny), Krysta Rodriguez (u/s Vanessa), Olga Merediz (Abuela Claudia), Carlos Gomez (Kevin), Priscilla Lopez (Camila), Robin de Jesús (Sonny), Andréa Burns (Daniela), Stephanie Klemons (u/s Carla), Seth Stewart (Grafitti Pete)

+In the Heights - Olney Theatre / Round House Theatre - October, 2017
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+juniper47
+{: .label .label-blue }

+FORMAT
+: MP4 `1080p` `5.76 GB`

+CAST
+: Robin de Jesús (Usnavi), Mili Diaz (Nina), Andre Hinds* (Benny u/s), Rayanne Gonzales (Abuela Claudia), Melissa Victor* (Vanessa u/s), Nastascia Diaz (Daniela), Michael J. Mainwaring (Sonny), Vilma Gil (Camila), Danny Bolero (Kevin), Eunice Bae* (Carla u/s), Juan Drigo Ricafort (Graffiti Pete), Tobias A. Young (Piragua Guy), Sharlane Conner, Willie Garner, Jesse Jones, Ashleigh King, Rebecca Kritzer, Briana Taylor

+NOTES
+: Super fun seeing this show with Robin de Jesús as Usnavi!
+Plus a number of understudies for this performance.
+Steady, clear 1080p HD 16:9 widescreen capture with minimal obstruction, only a couple of heads on the farthest downstage and sides of the stage.
+Mix of wides, medium, and close zooms to capture individual performances and ensemble numbers (the choreography was fun!).
+First minute or so of each act is audio only due to ushers, very few dropouts otherwise.
+Audio of a fundraising speech at the end of the show.
+Audio fed in from external source so it's super clear.

 ## Into the Woods

 Into the Woods - Broadway - May, 1989